vorSherer/code-301-prework/README.md

  ----

 ## Install PostgreSQL Database Software
 *Please note that if you have a previously installed version of PostgreSQL on any operating system, you should be aware of any username and password that you've set for that installation.
-If you're unsure please uninstall and reinstall a fresh copy, which will also install the latest stable version.*
+If you're unsure please uninstall and reinstall a fresh copy, which will also install the latest stable version.
+Additionally, if you are using a version before 9.5, you should uninstall and reinstall.
+You will be unable to complete certain labs if you are using version 9.4 or previous!*

 For both Windows and Linux users, please follow the default installation instructions taking care not to change values such as the default port numbers (You may be prompted to change them, but should also be given default values).